Effective for instructions in progress on, and new

 Periodic billing, payment and discounts

-4.15 My account will be addressed and rendered to the instructing solicitor and to the client, even when the client has agreed to pay directly, unless I am requested by the instructing solicitor not to do this.
+4.11 On a solicitor instruction my account will be addressed and rendered to the instructing solicitor and to the client, even when the client has agreed to pay directly, unless I am requested by the instructing solicitor not to do this.
 If the client requires an account to be addressed to a specific entity or person, that should be arranged through the instructing solicitor.
 Unless alternative arrangements are agreed, my accounts will be rendered only in electronic form to the email addresses of the instructing solicitor and client and will not be mailed in paper form.
+On a direct instruction my account will be addressed to the client and otherwise in conformity with this clause.

 Legal aid warning